 President Richard Nixon declared a “war on drugs” in 1971.
-To conduct it, he initiated government policies, procedures and programs to stop illegal drug usage and distribution in the U.S. by substantially increasing funding for illegal drug investigation and enforcement, as a drug lawyer in Hayes Valley San Francisco, CA, like from Hallinan Law Firm, can explain.
+To conduct it, he initiated government policies, procedures and programs to stop illegal drug usage and distribution in the U.S. by substantially increasing funding for illegal drug investigation and enforcement.

 Nixon preceded his official declaration of drug war by signing the Controlled Substances Act into law in 1970.
 This Act established the following five schedules and the drugs composing each: